iliketoprogram14/ILikeToProgram/_posts/2013-04-23-installing-ubuntu-(pt.-2-of-dual-booting-ubuntu).md

 tags: [dual-boot, cuda, ubuntu]
 image: https://upload.wikimedia.org/wikipedia/commons/thumb/9/9e/UbuntuCoF.svg/256px-UbuntuCoF.svg.png
 image_alt: Ubuntu logo
-image_caption: Courtesy of <a href="https://commons.wikimedia.org/wiki/File%3AUbuntuCoF.svg" title="Ubuntu logo by Canonical Ltd via Wikimedia Commons">Wikimedia Commons</a>
+image_caption: By <a href="https://commons.wikimedia.org/wiki/File%3AUbuntuCoF.svg" target="_blank">Canonical Ltd.</a>
-description: Learn how to install Ubuntu alonside Windows on a laptop to use CUDA.
+description: Learn how to install Ubuntu alongside Windows on a laptop to use CUDA.
 ---

 This is the second post in a multi-post series of how to dual boot Ubuntu for CUDA programming on a Windows 8 PC.
 You can find the first post of the series [here]({% post_url 2013-04-23-dual-booting-ubuntu-with-cuda-on-a-pc-(pt.-1) %}).